archanasheshadri/SF311-Infrastructural-event-analysis/Analysis.md

 Number of Open requests
 -----------------------

-We first look into the requests that are not yet resolved(from Aug 2015 till Dec 2015).
+I first looked into the requests that are not yet resolved(from Aug 2015 till Dec 2015).

     library(plyr)